 Welcome to the research group of Naomi S. Ginsberg, Assistant Professor of Chemistry and Physics, UC Berkeley!

 We are pushing the limits of spatially resolved spectroscopy and time resolved microscopy in multiple modalities, tailored to answer fundamental and challenging questions that span chemistry, physics, and biology.

-A common theme in our work is to investigate and seize on light-matter interactions in the near and far field, on ultrafast time scales, with light and electron optics, in vacuum and in the condensed phase.
+A common theme in our work is to investigate light-matter interactions in the near- and far-field, on ultrafast time scales, with light and electron optics, in vacuum and in the condensed phase.
 Please consult the Research page for additional detail.

 We acknowledge support from the David and Lucile Packard Foundation, DARPA, the National Science Foundation, the Department of Energy Basic Energy Sciences, UC Berkeley, the UC Berkeley College of Chemistry, the Lindsay Memorial Fund in the College of Chemistry, and the Biomolecular Nanotechnology Center of the California Institute for Quantitative Biosciences (QB3) .